-- Class sessions will be a combination of lectures, discussions, and other in-class activities.
+- Participation grades are based on not only regular attendance, but on participation in class discussions.
+There will be many opportunities for us to discuss the core themes of this class, and I do expect all students to contribute. - Class sessions will be a combination of lectures, discussions, and other in-class activities.
 Regular attendance and keeping up with the course readings are necessary to do well in this class.
 Moreover, the class is structured to encourage discussion of key concepts, and these discussions are essential to student learning. - Lectures will not repeat the readings.
-The lectures will expand on the concepts introduced in the readings, and will often introduce new concepts that may not be included in the readings. - If you do need to miss class be sure to check with a classmate about getting the notes. - When I use PowerPoint in class, I will post those slides to the course website after class.
-Note that in order to do well on the exams and assignments you should plan to take notes in addition to these slides. - Please be sure to silence your cell phone during class.
+The lectures will expand on the concepts introduced in the readings, and will often introduce new concepts that may not be included in the readings. - If you do need to miss class be sure to check with a classmate about getting the notes. - You are responsible for taking class notes.
+I may use visual aids to illustrate core concepts in class, and these visual aids will only be made available in class.
+This is why it is pivotal that you attend class. - The larger academic setting and this course, in particular, requires an open, inclusive, and engaging learning environment in which students feel comfortable expressing their own opinions as well as being exposed to opinions, cultures, viewpoints, and personal experiences different from their own.
+With this in mind, students are expected to engage one another with respect, courtesy, and sensitivity both inside and outside of this classroom. - Please be sure to silence your cell phone during class.
 You are welcome to use a laptop for taking notes or accessing the online readings.
 If it is clear you are using the laptop for another purpose, I will ask you to put it away.
 Do note that students who do best in my classes are those who DO NOT use laptops as they are unnecessarily distracting. - I do not discuss grades with students over email.
-If you would like to discuss a grade you must set up a time to do so in person.
-This policy applies to mid-semester grade calculations.
-You will all receive mid-term grades in accordance with LSU policy.
-However, if you want to know your grade at another point in the semester it is up to you to do that calculation.
-I will return all assignments in a timely manner, and this syllabus has details about the grade distribution. - If you require an accommodation, I am happy to work with you to make the appropriate arrangements; however, you do need to let me know right away. - Any case of academic misconduct, including plagiarism or cheater, will be considered a violation of the University's honor code and these violations will be referred to the Dean's office.
+If you would like to discuss a specific grade on an assignment you must set up a time to do so in person.
+If you want to know your grade at any point in the semester it is up to you to do that calculation.
+I will return all assignments in a timely manner, and this syllabus has details about the grade distribution. - Late assignments will receive a 10% penalty for every hour they are late.
+Five minutes late means a 10% deduction.
+One hour late means a 10% deduction.
+Five hours late means a 50% deduction.
+After five hours late, your assignment will receive a failing grade. - If you require an accommodation, I am happy to work with you to make the appropriate arrangements; however, you do need to let me know right away. - Any case of academic misconduct, including plagiarism or cheating, will be considered a violation of the University's honor code and these violations will be referred to the appropriate office at LSU.
+If found in violation of academic misconduct all students will automatically receive a failing grade for the course.

-A Note on Communication
+A Note on E-Mail Communication